SPE Online Education

-Data Analysis for Improving Organizational PerformanceContains 2 Component(s), 0.5 credits offered
+Data Analysis for Improving Organizational PerformanceContains 2 Component(s), Includes Credits

 This intermediate-level course will explain some of these measures and tools, describe some specific measurements, and explain the relationship between assessment and strategy.
 Summarizing the data with the correct tool can be the gating factor to reaching staff and effecting changes that spur performance improvement.

-Data Analysis in the Real WorldContains 2 Component(s), 0.5 credits offered
+Data Analysis in the Real WorldContains 2 Component(s), Includes Credits

 This intermediate-level course will provide answers to these questions as well as recommendations for decision-making based on data analytics for each sector.
 The course will begin with an introduction of Big Data, then continue into a deeper dive on its implications within each sector.
 Industry case studies make the concepts applicable in the real-world.